Bandros: History

-The existence bandros as tour bus terraced begins with a plan of Mayor Bandung, Ridwan Kamil when he was newly elected mayor in 2013 and to improve the tourism sector, which is one of wheel drive economic mainstay and Bandung.
-According to the plan, the bus will be at each hotel to escort tourists to tourist attractions in the city of Bandung and its surroundings.
+The existence of bandros as tour bus started with a plan of the Bandung City Mayor, Ridwan Kamil when he was a newly elected mayor in 2013, and to improve the tourism sector, which is one of wheel drive economic mainstay and Bandung.
+According to the plan, the bus will transit at each hotel to escort tourists to travel around the city of Bandung and its surroundings.